quicwg/base-drafts/draft-ietf-quic-transport.md

 #### Detecting a Stateless Reset

-A client detects a potential stateless reset when a packet with a short header cannot be decrypted.
-The client then performs a constant-time comparison of the 16 octets that follow the Connection ID with the Stateless Reset Token provided by the server in its transport parameters.
+A client detects a potential stateless reset when a packet with a short header either cannot be decrypted or is marked as a potential duplicate.
+The client then performs a constant-time comparison of the last 16 octets of the packet with the Stateless Reset Token provided by the server in its transport parameters.
 If this comparison is successful, the connection MUST be terminated immediately.
 Otherwise, the packet can be discarded.

 #### Calculating a Stateless Reset Token